subutux/rmapy/docs/source/installation.rst

 Pip
 ===

-Like any other package, you can install rmapi using pip:
+Like any other package, you can install rmapy using pip:

 .. code-block:: bash

-    pip install rmapi
+    pip install rmapy